Naming your jQuery event:

 - Feel free to utilize the name "jQuery" to promote your event.

-- Do not use the word “Conference” in your naming formula.
+- Do not use the word "Conference" in your name.

-- Do not include any sponsors' names in your naming formula.
+- Do not include any sponsor's name in your name.

 We've even created a small formula for you to use to properly promote your event: